Exploring the Roman city of Emona – in Ljubljana

 To prevent this exceptional heritage for the generations to come, the curator of an Archaeological park locks the doors behind us carefully.

 Then she goes on with telling the story of the Roman wall.
-She continous with the main square of Emona.
+She continuous with the main square of Emona.
 Furthermore, about the rulers, politicians and also the artists, who are ultimately to be credited that Ljubljana managed to preserve its heritage from the Roman times.

 Read our BLOG POST why you would fall in love with the modern Ljubljana!